INTRODUCTION: ONE ARM DUMBBELL ROW

 - Grab the desired dumbbell and place it next to a standard weight bench

-- Place your knee and outstretched hand on the bench, and bend forward until your back is parallel to the floor
+- Place your knee and outstretched hand on the bench, and bend forward until your upper body is parallel to the floor

-- Straighten your back and ensure that you maintain a natural flat posture throughout the entire exercise
+- Do your best to maintain a natural flat posture throughout the entire time

-- Reach down to grab the dumbbell, and immediately resume a flat neutral spine posture
+- Reach down to grab the dumbbell, and immediately resume a flat neutral position of the spine

 - Ensure that your neck is also neutral (this means looking down, not up or forward)